 The Culinary Medicine elective is approved for credit by the curriculum committee.
-If taken by M1 students during summer sessions, it does not displace any elective requirements for Phase 2-3 students.
+If taken by M1/2 students, it does not displace any elective requirements for Phase 2-3 students.
 Class time will be faculty-guided and discussion-based.
 Groups are comprised of up to 16 students led by one to two faculty facilitators.

 - Monday-Friday: Synchronous and asynchronous sessions where you learn the evidence behind plant-based nutrition; role of macro and micronutrients and how deficiencies manifest; nutrition-disease connections; the role of medicinal spices; and nutrition approaches for underserved communities.

-- 3-4 Session Virtual Cooking Series: You'll be provided with grocery lists and recipes ahead of time, and then we'll cook together as you learn how to slice and dice like a pro.
+- 3-4 Virtual Cooking Sessions: You'll be provided with grocery lists and recipes ahead of time, and then we'll cook together as you learn how to slice and dice like a pro.

 Culinary medicine molds culinary concepts and medical education into a hands-on interdisciplinary experience.
 This elective will provide future clinicians with a knowledge base of diet, lifestyle and nutrition and how they relate to disease.
 The purpose is to increase medical student performance in core competencies, such as counseling patients with dietary concerns, and to teach nutrition as it relates to disease such as obesity, diabetes, hypertension and autoimmune disorders.
 Students will utilize kitchen tools, explore plant-based meals and the use of substitute ingredients in meals, discuss behavior change strategies regarding diet with patients and incorporate healthy behaviors into both their personal life and medical practice.
 It is expected that the experience of working in a teaching kitchen will foster student comfort in cooking nutritious meals, which they can share with their patients.